 High cost of add-ons for time-tracking and payroll

-Solution: Migrated to QuickBooks Online Advanced, set up custom workflows for job costing and used integrations like TSheets and Buildertrend.
+Solution: Migrated to QuickBooks Enterprise (later moved to Online Advanced), set up custom workflows for job costing, established proper tax setup, and used integrations like TSheets and Buildertrend.
+The QuickBooks conversion tool helped transfer existing data while maintaining data integrity.

 Results: